Causes of Cardiovascular Disease

 - Stress, depression, and anxiety put more women at risk than men.

 - Nine in 10 Canadians older than age 20 have at least one risk factor for CVD.4

-Despite the fact that, in Canada, cardiovascular disease is second only to cancer in the lives it takes, most people aren’t aware of the threat.
+Even though, in Canada, cardiovascular disease is second only to cancer in the lives it takes, most people aren’t aware of the threat.
 CVD places a high financial burden on society and has a significant impact on quality of life.
-It is the most costly chronic disease the Canadian health care system faces, as the following points illustrate:
+It is the costliest chronic disease the Canadian health care system faces, as the following points illustrate:

-- Cardiovascular disease contributes as much as $22.2 billion to health care costs each year.2
+- Cardiovascular disease contributes as much as $21.2 billion to healthcare costs each year.5

 As you age, your risk for CVD increases.
 This is a result of physiological changes and uncontrolled risk factors — particularly diabetes and obesity.
 Although the risk for CVD begins in the second decade of life and the disease is not restricted to older people, the aging process has a clear impact on cardiovascular health.